 Our favourite people at the hotel though, are the ones that deal with food.
 The friendliness and energy of the team on the floor at breakfast-time and during the hotel’s inventive and elaborate afternoon tea (in the light and airy The Rosebery lounge), is only matched by those who lovingly prepare the food (and mindblowing pastries) in the kitchen.

 By night, the Mandarin Oriental Hyde Park offers a two-Michelin-star, conceptual dining experience, ‘Dinner by Heston Blumenthal’, where the celebrity chef gives a contemporary concept to old (actually, ancient … as some of the recipes date back to the 13th century) classics.
 Expect new takes on dishes like the infamous ‘Meat Fruit’ from the 1500s and Salamagundy from the 1800s, in a stunning, formal-informal (as you like it) dining setting with a theatrical, open kitchen.
 The top table, in case you’re interested, is a ring-side booth inside Heston’s cooking lab itself.

 Right on time

 While you’re Out There

 We were spoilt for choice with all of Knightsbridge just in front of the hotel.
 Season shoppers take note, you don’t have to wander very far, with the trendy department store that is Harvey Nichols, right across the street from the hotel.
-One of our favourite, high-concept men’s store is in the basement, FYI.
+One of our favourite high-concept men’s stores is in the basement, FYI.
 Be warned, it is wallet-draining (and we bet you’ll buy a new wallet too).
 In search of other London shopping icons?
 The inimitable Harrods is also just a short walk away either.